Copyright 1994 - 2018 Bill's Bible Basics

 John 17:12, KJV

-What is also interesting is that in one Bible I have, in both the above verse, as well as in Paul's description of the one who will sit in the Temple of God claiming to be "God", instead of calling him the "son of perdition", this other Bible calls him the "son of hell".
+What is also interesting is that in one Bible I have, in both the above verse, as well as in Paul's description of the one who sits in the Temple of God claiming to be "God", instead of calling him the "son of perdition", this other Bible calls him the "son of hell".
 According to my dictionary, this is a second definition of the word "perdition".
-In describing what motivated Judas to betray Jesus, John tells us:
+In describing what motivated Judas to betray Jesus, John tells us the following:

 "And supper being ended, the devil having now put into the heart of Judas Iscariot, Simon's son, to betray him;"